otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/020_Hypermedia/020_Links/2080_should-not-use-external-identifier-as-primary-resource-identifier.md

 # use external identifiers as primary resource identifiers

 When you create an API endpoint that requires a resource identifier, you SHOULD NOT use an external identifier as resource identifier.
-Example: You're about to implement `some-resource/{external-id}`, assuming that `some-resource` is your resource and `external-id` is e.g. the `ec-uuid`- you'd better not do that.
+Example: You're about to implement `some-resource/{external-id}`, assuming that `some-resource` is your resource and `external-id` is an ID that is not under your control - you'd better not do that.

 Use one of the following options for your implementation instead:

 1. Use your own unique identifier representing the external identifier, e.g. `some-resource/{your-unique-id}`.
 2. Use a templated hypermedia link, such as `o:templated-link`.
-3. Use querying capabilities, e.g. `/some-resource?ec-uuid={ec-uuid}`.
+3. Use querying capabilities, e.g. `/some-resource?external-id-name={external-id}`.

 ::: warning

-This is why using an external identifier (`ec-uuid` in this example) as primary resource identifier is not recommended:
+This is why using an external identifier as primary resource identifier is not recommended:

 - The API will often respond with a 404 status for consumer requests with existing identifiers, causing issues for error monitoring.
 - 404 errors should be reserved for rare cases, where an API forgets to notify a consumer about a resource being deleted and the consumer accesses this (now) stale link.